Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Introduction

+To investigate this phenomenon and assess the depth of LLM understanding, we propose TrapEval, an evaluation framework designed to disentangle vulnerability root cause from functional pattern.
+Our framework begins with the construction of two datasets derived from real-world open-source projects: the V2P dataset (Vulnerable-to-Patch pairs), which forces models to distinguish near-identical code that differs only in subtle security logic, and the V2N dataset (Vulnerable-to-Normal pairs), representing traditional unpaired detection benchmarks.
+Using TrapEval, we fine-tune five representative state-of-the-art LLMs (including the Qwen~\cite{qwen3technicalreport}, Llama~\cite{grattafiori2024llama}, and DeepSeek~\cite{deepseekai2024deepseekv3technicalreport} families) under the two paradigms defined above (with or without explicit reasoning).
+We then conduct a multi-dimensional evaluation encompassing cross-dataset testing, semantic-preserving data augmentations, CodeBLEU-based~\cite{ren2020codebleu} semantic gap analysis, and an LLM-assisted taxonomy of explicit-reasoning failures.

-To summarize, the primary contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item We constructed two specialized datasets, \DA (Vulnerable-to-Patch) and \DB (Vulnerable-to-Normal), derived from real-world open-source projects.
-These datasets are specifically designed to decouple security logic from the functional pattern, providing a rigorous benchmark to quantify whether LLMs are learning the intrinsic logics of a vulnerability or are merely being misled by the functional patterns of the code. \item We developed \framework, an evaluation framework that includes dataset construction, parallel fine-tuning processes (using LoRA), and multi-dimensional evaluation to systematically probe whether a fine-tuned LLM for vulnerability detection only focuses on functional patterns. \item We conducted an extensive evaluation of five LLMs.
-Our findings provide empirical evidence that current fine-tuning strategies often fail to impart true vulnerability reasoning, instead trapping models in a reliance on functional patterns, a critical distinction that must be addressed in future LLM-based security research. \end{itemize}
+To summarize, the primary contributions of this paper are summarized as follows: \begin{itemize}[] \item We constructed two specialized datasets, \DA (Vulnerable-to-Patch) and \DB (Vulnerable-to-Normal), derived from real-world open-source projects.
+These datasets are specifically designed to decouple security logic from the functional pattern, providing a rigorous benchmark to quantify whether LLMs are learning the intrinsic logics of a vulnerability or are merely being misled by the functional patterns of the code. \item We developed \framework, an evaluation framework that includes dataset construction, parallel fine-tuning processes (with and without explicit reasoning), and multi-dimensional evaluation to systematically probe whether a fine-tuned LLM for vulnerability detection only focuses on functional patterns. \item We conducted an extensive evaluation of five LLMs.
+Our findings provide empirical evidence that current standard fine-tuning practices often fail to impart vulnerability reasoning, instead encouraging models to rely on functional patterns, a distinction that future LLM-based security research must address.
+Furthermore, our in-depth analysis reveals that even when models are forced to produce explicit reasoning, they still frequently fail in ways consistent with shallow semantic understanding, such as misinterpreting control flow or hallucinating API behavior.